Root Cause – The Dangers of a Root Canal Your Dentist May Not Be Telling You

 root canals are probably the most pernicious, toxic and hidden influences on your health.
 And you are struggling to understand why you are so sick and you have multiple root canals, please examine that issue.

 Not everybody with a root canal will develop a severe or debilitating illness.
-Why some people get sick, and others do not are down to the same reasons why other people catch more colds or cases of flu or any other disease.
-Health depends on a variety of factors including genetics, epigenetics, diet, stress, exercise, sleep and social connection.
+Why some people get sick and others do not are down to the same reasons why other people catch more colds or cases of flu or any other disease.
+Health depends on genetics, epigenetics, diet, stress, exercise, sleep and social connection.